Mr-oxm/Basera/README.md

 ### Layers
 - [ ] Layer groups do not composite correctly in all cases
-- [ ] Dragging layers to reorder can be unreliable
+- [ ] Dragging layers to reorder can be unreliable in some edge cases
 - [ ] Clipping masks may not update visually in real time
 - [x] ~~Deleting layers sometimes leaves stale render artifacts~~ (fixed — full structural undo rebuilds the stack)